ibm-cloud-docs/EventStreams/messagehub113.md

 </pre>
 {:codeblock}

-If you are going to use a sink connector, you must also specify the SSL and SASL configuration for the consumer as follows:
+If you want to use a sink connector, you must also specify the SSL and SASL configuration for the consumer as follows:

 <pre>
 <code>